preset-io/embedded-example/README.md

 **DISCLAIMER:** Your API token and secret are **only stored in this local file** — this information is not processed or synced anywhere else.
 It's also possible to run this app without providing your credentials, however you would have to generate the Guest Token on your end (for example, using Postman), and then provide the Guest Token to the SDK.
 Additionally, the Guest Token is only valid for 5 minutes, so after that you might start facing errors when interacting with the embedded dashboard.

-If you would like to avoid adding your credentials to this file, feel free to just skip this step.
+If you would like to avoid adding your credentials to this file, feel free to just skip this step, and [provide the guest token directly](https://github.com/preset-io/embedded-example?tab=readme-ov-file#providing-the-sdk-with-a-guest-token-directly) OR [authenticate using a PEM key](https://github.com/preset-io/embedded-example?tab=readme-ov-file#pem-key-authentication).

 - Replace `your_api_token_here` with a token created (and enabled) from Manager (line 3).
 - Replace `your_api_secret_here` with its corresponding secret (line 4).